Fox News stops running MyPillow commercials in a payment dispute with election denier Mike Lindell

 “As soon as their account is paid, we would be happy to accept their advertising,” Fox spokeswoman Irena Briganti said.

-“They’re 100% lying,” Lindell said an interview with The Associated Press.
-But he acknowledged that MyPillow owes money to Fox.
+In an interview with The Associated Press, Lindell acknowledged that MyPillow owes money to Fox.
 He put the figure at $7.8 million, but he insisted that the sum is within his credit line with the network.
 He said MyPillow has long spent an average of $1 million a week to run its ads on Fox.
 And he said the network had long allowed him 12 weeks of credit until it recently cut that to eight weeks.

-“This has nothing to do with money.
-That’s a fact,” Lindell said.

-Lindell said he believes Fox wants to silence him “because I want to secure our election platforms.”
+Lindell said he believes Fox wants to silence him “because I want to secure our election platforms” — an assertion that Fox disputes.
 And he said he suspects the network is sore because his Lindell TV/FrankSpeech online channel recently hired former Fox Business host Lou Dobbs, whose debut show on Monday night featured an interview with Trump, who made further false claims that the 2020 election was rigged.

 Fox last April agreed to pay Dominion Voting Systems nearly $800 million to avert a trial in the voting machine company’s lawsuit that would have exposed how the network promoted lies about the 2020 election on shows by Dobbs and other hosts.
 Fox canceled Dobbs’ show three years ago.